BruceChanJianLe/brucechanjianle.github.io/_posts/2023-08-14-programming-assembly-language.md

 1. CPU executes it :D

 [Fun fact](https://www.youtube.com/watch?v=fpnE6UAfbtU&ab_channel=CrashCourse): a `register` is a group of latches which holds a single number.
 The number of bits in a register is called its `width`.

+Draw this diagram combine with the LK one (https://www.youtube.com/watch?v=Zr8WKIOIKsk&ab_channel=ALLABOUTELECTRONICS)